energietransitie/twomes-temp-monitor-hardware/README.md

 * FTDI compatible serial programming header (3.3 V).

 ## Status
-Project is: _Ready for testing_
+Project is: _in progress_

 ## License
-The hardware designs in this repository are available under the [CERN-OHL-P v2 license](./LICENSE), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)
+The hardware designs in this repository are available under the [CERN-OHL-P v2 license](./LICENSE), Copyright 2022 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

 ## Credits
 This open hardware design is made by: